nneomacharity/nneomacharity/README.md

 ### Hi there! 👋
-As an accomplished marketer specializing in AI, I have a successful history of merging data-driven insights and technology to optimize marketing strategies.
-My expertise in Python and data analysis tools, such as Pandas and Numpy, empowers me to extract valuable insights from vast datasets.

-I recently harnessed Twitter data to examine past marketing campaigns, using tools like Power Bi and Tableau to visualize data effectively.
-I am currently extending this project, performing a detailed analysis of Nike's 'Dream Crazy' campaign.
+With a rich background in AI-driven marketing, I excel in blending data analytics and cutting-edge technology to enhance marketing approaches.
+My proficiency encompasses machine learning, generative AI, natural language procssing and neural networks, allowing me to leverage these tools for strategic insights.

+My recent project involved analyzing historical marketing data from Twitter to dissect the nuances of Nike's 'Dream Crazy' campaign, employing Python's DASH framework for in-depth evaluation.

-Having served as a Social Media Manager and Content Creator, I oversaw content strategies on various platforms, engaging audiences and crafting successful campaigns.
-My role as a Social Media Ambassador at the University of Essex allowed me to collaborate on impactful outreach programs.
+My experience extends to roles such as Digital Marketer, Social Media Manager and Content Creator, where I led content strategy across platforms, engaging diverse audiences and spearheading successful campaigns.
+At the University of Essex, my position as a Social Media Ambassador enabled me to partake in significant outreach endeavors.

-I have a Master's degree in Artificial Intelligence from the University of Essex and a solid background in Mathematics and Education.
-Beyond work, I support diversity and inclusion initiatives, contributing to groups like Women in Data and Black Women in Stem.
+I hold a Master's degree in Artificial Intelligence from the University of Essex, underpinned by a strong foundation in Mathematics and Education.
+I'm also an active supporter of diversity and inclusion, contributing to initiatives like Women in Data and Black Women in STEM.

-I am passionate about harnessing technology to revolutionize marketing.
-I invite you to connect with me to explore collaborative opportunities and shape innovative marketing strategies together.
+Driven by a passion to redefine marketing through technology, I am eager to connect and collaborate on transformative marketing strategies.
+My conviction is that the essence of achieving business objectives lies in the relationship between businesses and their consumers.
+Over the last five years, I've honed skills in digital marketing, covering email marketing, social media management, business data analytics, content creation, SEO, PPC ads, influencer marketing, and affiliate marketing.

+With advanced expertise in artificial intelligence, I am now focused on developing AI solutions tailored to address current challenges in digital marketing, employing machine learning, natural language processing, and generative AI, all rooted in marketing data insights.